Remote Read Replicas: Read-only topics in Tiered Storage

 You might be asking, “How does ntp_archiver know whether it should upload data to the cloud or watch the cloud for changes and download the data?”

-This logic sits inside of the scheduler_service, which knows from the partition configuration if it’s part of a read replica.
+This logic sits within the scheduler_service, which knows from the partition configuration if it’s part of a read replica.

 When an operator sets the redpanda.remote.readreplica flag while creating a topic, the metadata flows all the way from create_request to create_topic_command to topic_properties, is replicated across the cluster, and becomes part of the partition configuration that scheduler_service uses to control the behavior of ntp_archiver.